1400 - Drug-Free Workplace and Reasonable Suspicion

 3.5.2.
-Any conditions of employment which may be established as a result of the drug test will become part of the employee's personnel file.
+Any conditions of employment which may be established as a result of the drug test may become part of the employee's personnel file.

 3.5.3.
-Test results and ancillary information may be disclosed to other management personnel only on a need-to-know basis only or to any person upon the written consent of the employee.
+Test results and ancillary information may be disclosed to other management personnel only on a need-to-know basis or to any person with the written consent of the employee.

 3.6.
 Management Requirements For Reasonable Suspicion Drug/Alcohol Screening

 3.6.1.
-Administrative personnel (principals, assistant principals, district administrators, and district supervisors) shall be responsible for the implementation and consistent enforcement of these guidelines, together with the Human Resources Director.
+Administrative personnel (principals, assistant principals, District administrators, and District supervisors) shall be responsible for the implementation and consistent enforcement of this policy, together with the Human Resources Director.

 3.6.2.
 The decision to require that an employee submit to alcohol and drug screening shall be approved by the Superintendent or administrator and the Human Resources Director.